Mouhamed Mbaye

-Mouhamed Mbaye (born 13 October 1997) is a Senegalese professional footballer who plays as a goalkeeper for Portuguese club Académico Viseu.
+Mouhamed Mbaye (born 13 October 1997), known as Momo Mbaye, is a Senegalese professional footballer who plays as a goalkeeper for Portuguese club Varzim.

-Professional career
+Career

 Mbaye made his professional debut with FC Porto B in a 3–1 LigaPro home win over Real S.C. on 1 November 2017.

 On 10 November 2019, Mbaye was called up to FC Porto's first team for the first time, remaining unused in their 1–0 win away to city neighbours Boavista F.C. in the Primeira Liga; regular substitute goalkeeper Diogo Costa was playing in place of the injured Agustín Marchesín.
 He made his debut the following 20 July in a 6–1 home win for the already-crowned champions against Moreirense FC, as a 79th-minute substitute for Costa.